ninad1999/Portfolio-Optimization/README.md

 # Markowitz Portfolio Optimization
-Portfolio Optimization using Monte Carlo Simulations and finding Efficient Frontier
+Portfolio Optimization using Monte Carlo Simulations and finding Efficient Frontier using minimization